-Porting applications from PySide2 to PySide6#
+Porting Applications from PySide2 to PySide6#

-Qt for Python 6.0.0 initially ships with the essential Modules and some add-ons (Qt Concurrent, Qt Help, Qt OpenGL, Qt Print Support Qt Quick Widgets, Qt SQL, Qt SVG, Qt UI Tools and Qt XML).
+Qt for Python 6.0.0 initially ships with the essential Modules and some add-ons (Qt 3D, Qt Concurrent, Qt Help, Qt OpenGL, Qt Print Support Qt Quick Widgets, Qt SQL, Qt SVG, Qt UI Tools and Qt XML).

 The first thing to do when porting applications is to replace the import statements:

 from PySide2.QtWidgets import QApplication... from PySide2 import QtCore

 from PySide6.QtWidgets import QApplication... from PySide6 import QtCore

 Some classes are in a different module now, for example

 For Qt Charts and Qt Data Visualization, the additional namespaces have been removed.
 It is now possible to use:

 from PySide6.QtCharts import QChartView